(a) The turn and patient pick-up process shall be as follows for the rescue, mass rescue and teams rescue events:

 (viii) The IRB shall not turn around any buoy other than the allocated turning buoy and the allocated patient pick-up buoy.

-(ix) If an IRB crew misses the patient pick-up they may continue to their respective turning buoy a second time, perform a 180 degrees turn around it and re-attempt the patient pick-up as described above.
+(ix) If an IRB crew misses the patient pick up, to correctly complete the course, they must continue to their respective turning buoy a second time, perform a 180 degree turn around it and re-attempt the patient pick up as described above.